Rudders are an important part of a ship. They are installed on small motor boats to the biggest watercraft ever to sail the seas.

 - Flat Plate – can be Round head or Square head.

 - NACA – originally developed in the aeronautical industry.
 It stands for National Advisory Committee for Aeronautics.

 - HSVA – developed by Hamburg Ship Model Basin.
-It is designed to reduce cavitation through good pressure distribution.
+This design reduces cavitation through good pressure distribution.
 It stands for Hamburgische Schiffbau Versuchsanstalt GmbH.

 - IFS – also initially made by Institute für Schiffbauin Hamburg, Germany.
-Mainly achieves high maximum lift coefficient, steep lift curve and large stall angle.
+Mainly achieves a high maximum lift coefficient, steep lift curve, and large stall angle.

-- Wedge tail – similar to fish tail profile but have a sharper concave point.
+- Wedge tail – similar to fish tail profile but has a sharper concave point.

 - Flapped – have movable flap extension.